AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 >title="Extract file"
 >abstract="Extract file activity"

 The **Extract file** activity is a **Data management** activity.
-Use this activity to export data from Adobe Campaign in an external file stored on your Campaign server.
-The activity must be placed after a **[!UICONTROL Build audience]** activity in order to be used.
+Use this activity to export data from Adobe Campaign in the form of an external file.
+The data can then be exported to a server location such as SFTP, Cloud storage or your campaign server using a Transfer file activity.

 To configure the **Extract file** activity, add an **Extract file** activity into your workflow then follow the steps below.